Permafrost/TundraTN/SERVICES.md

 422 Unprocessable Entity   | Received content failed validation 500 Internal Server Error  | All other errors that occur while processing

 When invoked via transports other than HTTP, for example FTP, if the content is received successfully the service invocation will succeed and a response body containing the resulting Trading Networks bizdoc internal ID is returned.
 If a security or any other exception is encountered, the service invocation will fail by rethrowing the exception.

 When invoked by a wrapping service, any exceptions encountered will be thrown to the calling service.
 It is then the calling service's responsibility to set an appropriate response for the transport in question.
 This is due to a limitation in Integration Server that requires the invoked (top-level) service to set the HTTP response to be returned (a child service cannot set the response on behalf of its parent).

+Note: the successful HTTP response code 202 can be overridden to use a different code via the TundraTN package configuration setting:
+`feature/receive/response/code`.

 #### Inputs:

 * `strict` is an optional boolean flag indicating whether `strict` mode routing should be used for the received content.
 Defaults to `true`.
 To disable `strict` mode when using HTTP, include `strict=false` in the query string of the receive URL:

         http://localhost:5555/invoke/tundra.tn/receive?strict=false

 * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing the received content.
 If not specified by the caller, the following TN_parms are set automatically as follows:
   * `$contentType` is an optional mime media type of the received content.
 Defaults to the following values in order of precedence:
     * The content type specified in the transport document returned by `WmPublic/pub.flow:getTransportInfo`.
     * The value `text/xml` if a node object exists in the pipeline.
     * The value `application/octet-stream`.
   * `$contentEncoding` is an optional character encoding used by the received content, for example UTF-16.
 Defaults to the following values in order of precedence:
     * The `charset` property in the specified content type.
     * The value [UTF-8].
   * `$contentName` is an optional logical label or name for the received content, typically the filename for flat files.
 Defaults to the following values in order of precedence:
     * For HTTP transports:
       * The filename specified in the `Content-Disposition` header.
       * The filename part of the request URI.
     * For non-HTTP transports:
       * The filename specified in the transport document returned by `WmPublic/pub.flow:getTransportInfo`.
   * `$contentSchema` is an optional Integration Server document reference or flat file schema the received content conforms to.
     Defaults to the value of the `$content.schema` variable, if specified in the pipeline.
   * `$user` is the user that sent the received content.
 Defaults to the currently logged on user.
   * `SenderID` is an optional Trading Networks profile external ID which identifies the sender of the content.
 Defaults to the following values in order of precedence:
     * The URL query string parameter `sender`.
     * The HTTP header `Message-Sender`.
     * The HTTP header `X-Sender`.
     * The currently logged on user name.
   * `ReceiverID` is an optional Trading Networks profile external ID which identifies the receiver of the content.
 Defaults to the following values in order of precedence:
     * The URL query string parameter `receiver`.
     * The HTTP header `Message-Receiver`.